 Generally speaking, due to the alcohol and sugar content, a high-alcohol and sweet wine will have more calories than a dry, low-alcohol wine.
 However, sugar has fewer calories than alcohol, so it might be better to go for a sweet, low-alcohol wine.

 However, it is now possible to enjoy a guilt-free glass (or bottle) of wine from Aldi.
 The German supermarket chain announced selected stores in the UK will stock a new range of low-calorie wines.
 The Featherweight range includes four different varieties, a Sauvignon, a Merlot, a Rose Zinfandel and a Pinot Grigio.
 Coming in at around 50-60 calories, the wines are also low in alcohol content (5.5%).

 Sadly, the Featherweight range is not available in Australia yet.
 However, if you’re in the market for a low-calorie wine, McWilliams Balance range is a popular choice.

 Lindeman’s Wines also offers a lower-calorie range of wines.

-How low-calorie wines are made
+How are low-calorie wines made?